Alongside Loch Lomond

 West Loch Lomond

 Our A82 Road Trip blog features all the points of interest on the journey between Balloch and Tyndrum.
 The highlights along the western shores are Duck Bay, a picnic spot with an excellent restaurant and café.
-Next, Aldochlay, with pretty cottages and a great place to take to the water, then Luss, with lots of access to the loch as our comprehensive guide describes.
+Next, Aldochlay has pretty cottages and a great place to take to the water, and Luss has lots of access to the loch, as our comprehensive guide describes.

 Cycling alongside Loch Lomond